Home HeadphonesHeadphone Buying GuidesThe 5 Most Durable Headphones Of All Time

 AKG K702 vs. Sennheiser HD600AKG K702 vs. Sennheiser HD600

-you put the headphone on your head and it self-adjusts to the size of your melon.
+In other words, you put the headphones on your head, and they self-adjust to the size of your melon.

 You’re never fiddling with click adjustments and being all OCD about making sure each side is set to the same number.